Alberto-/Polymer-morris-donut/README.md

 `<link rel="import" href="../morris-donut-chart.html">`

-create a chart  and specify a correct json file or a specific remote endpoint where read info.
+Create a chart  and specify a correct json file or a specific remote endpoint where read info.

 `<morris-donut-chart data="demo.json"></morris-donut-chart>`

+you can also specify colors passing hex codes into element's attribute 'colors'.
+Following an example of Morris donut with Google colors.

+`<morris-donut-chart data="demo.json" colors="#4285f4,#ea4335,#fbbc05,#4285f4,#34a853,#ea4335"></morris-donut-chart>`

 ### How to try it out